mattdibi/RSPassengerCounter/README.md

 * Intel RealSense SR300 @640x480 30FPS = [30; 400] cm range
 * Intel RealSense R200  @320x240 60FPS = [10; 150] cm range

+### Project structure
+Folder structure and their purpose:

+- **build_config**: here you will find the configuration files and instruction to build the Yocto project custom distro for the 20-25 platform.
+It will contain all the needed projects to run the code in this repository.
+- **cpp_src**: here you will find the C++ version of the code.
+- **java_wrap**: here you will find a java wrap of the an obsolete version of the C++ code.
+It uses SWIG to generate the Java wrapper.
+- **java_src**: here you will find the Java version of the code.
+It depends on the JavaCPP project.
+- **osgi_src**: WIP

 ### Software stack

 ```